whatextent/whatextent.com/_about/8-about-micaiah-irmler.md

 {% include base_path %}

-Micaiah Irmler serves as a member of our Board of Directors –
+Micaiah Irmler serves as a member of our Board of Directors.

 He